At a glance: Highest-rated cash investors in KS

 -

 You can't find them online.
-Look up the company name with the Kansas Secretary of State and check for reviews and a business website.
-In Kansas, where 77.5% of companies lack verifiable track records, this is especially important.
-No online presence usually means no accountability.
+Look up the company name with the Kansas Secretary of State and search for reviews on Google and the BBB.
+No registered entity, no reviews, no address beyond a P.O. box — slow down.

 -